 Keep your browser up to date

-There are many ways to set up Metabase; here are some of our favorites:
+There are many ways to set up Metabase; some of our favorites include:

 If you still have questions, chances are someone’s already had the same question.
 Check out the Metabase discussion forum and search for your issue.
 If you can’t find a solution, submit a question of your own.